slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create an embedding

 To create the embedding, we create a Keras Sequential model.
-Sequential means that each layer in the network has exactly one input and one output.
+Sequential means that each layer in the network has exactly one input (tensor) and one output (tensor).
 To define the embedding, we need 3 inputs:

 - input_dim: size of vocabulary
 - output_dim: number of dimensions the word should be embedded into